annefou/shyft-doc/sphinx/git_and_shyft.rst

 Getting the code
 ------------------

-The basics steps to get the Shyft source code repository are as follows (basically a Shyft specific rendition of
+One could simply clone the shyft repository to get the code.
+However, we prefer a few steps extra are taken to allow a better and more constructive workflow following the standards of Git.

-`fork-a-repo <https://help.github.com/articles/fork-a-repo>`_).
+The basics steps to get the Shyft source code repository are described in following (basically a Shyft specific rendition of `fork-a-repo <https://help.github.com/articles/fork-a-repo>`_).